GUI

 The /framework-status endpoint retrieves the status of the framework.
 It expects a GET request without any parameters.

-The endpoint checks the status flags stored in the utils module to determine the current state of the framework.
-It provides information about whether the framework is actively running, paused, stopped, or in the process of starting.
+utilsmodule to determine the current state of the framework.
+It provides information about whether the framework is actively running, paused, stopped, or in the process of starting.The resulting framework status is returned as a JSON response, containing the current status as a string.

 Module